Updated July 14, 2021

 If you have a slightly larger board, up to about 20 people, you may also find the small board rules useful.
 In that case, you must adopt the rules you wish to use, which is easy to do.
 To learn how, see our post on “What are special rules of order?

-The different rules for small boards under Robert’s Rules of Order Newly Revised, 12th edition, section 49:21
+The different rules for small boards from Robert’s Rules of Order Newly Revised, 12th edition, section 49:21

 - Members are required to obtain the floor before making motions or speaking, which they can do while seated.
 YES, we think this is a good idea, and of course many boards today remain seated during their discussion.